huazai665/LGC-Net/README.md

-# LGCN
+# LGC-Net
-This repository for LGCN paper and code coming soon!
+This repository for LGC-Net paper and code coming soon!